zstoebs/site/content/notes/haiku-senryu/index.md

       keywords = ["Basho", "haiku", "yellow", "mountain", "roses", "rapids"]
 +++

 For most of my life, I've been writing poetry when I experience a lightbulb moment.
 Over time, this habit shapeshifted to mainly haiku & senryū, often composing sequences of 23 - 31 or more on a day out.
-Although they're usually reluctant to share, the more people that I've met, the more I've discovered also have this practice.
+Although they're usually reluctant to share, the more people that I've met, the more I've discovered that also have this practice in one way or another.
 People are like onions; they have layers.
 If you peel back enough, you'll reach the heart -- haiku & senryū are the key to mine.

 # 5 Tips
 1. Haiku & senryū do **not** have to follow the 5-7-5 syllable pattern